Consultant urological surgeon and deputy medical director

 - performs percutaneous and uretero-renoscopic surgery for stones throughout the urinary tract, using laser and ultrasonic lithotripsy

-- supervises Extracorporeal Shock Wave Lithotripsy (ESWL) within the Stone Unit at Guy's
+- supervises extracorporeal shock wave lithotripsy (ESWL) in the Stone Unit at Guy's Hospital

 - trained in ultrasound and performs her own scans